 What is the cost of buying, selling or refinancing a home?

-Every property is different, and so is every real estate transaction—the buyer, seller and financing are different, the property is different.
-It is this unique set of circumstances that require a similar but unique set of documents and legal analysis, every time, and for every property.
-Put another way, a home is not a "one-size-fits-all" item, and neither are the legal work associated with it.
-For example, a property may have an easement (a right for someone else to use the land), or a septic tank and well, instead of municipal services.
+Every property is different, and so is every real estate transaction—the buyer, seller, and financing are different, the property is different.
+It is this unique set of circumstances that require a similar but unique set of documents and legal analyses, every time, and for every property.
+Put another way, a home is not a "one-size-fits-all" item, and neither is the legal work associated with it.
+For example, a property may have an easement (a right for someone else to use the land) or a septic tank and well, instead of municipal services.
 Despite this uniqueness, real estate lawyers traditionally charge a standard fee to make it simpler for their clients, and to stay competitive with local lawyers who provide a similar level of service.
-This fee is only part of the cost of buying, selling or refinancing a home.
+This fee is only part of the cost of buying, selling, or refinancing a home.

 Clarifying legal Costs

 The total cost of a real estate transaction consists of three separate categories: the legal fee, disbursements, and expenses.
 What you pay the lawyer (the legal fee) is only one part of the total cost.
 It is the job of a real estate lawyer to help you determine the total cost of your transaction, including, for example, the price of the home, legal fees, disbursements, and other expenses.
 Below, we break down some of the costs for you into the three categories.

 The legal fee covers the time the lawyer (and any assistants at the firm) spend on your transaction.